MiroPalmu/coe-website/_pages/events.md

 ## Past seminars

+-**"The role of Nuclear Physics in the evolution of Accreting Neutron Star Crusts"** by Dr. Rahul Jain (Lawrence Livermore National Laboratory)
+  - Tuesday, February 17, 2026 at 10:15
+  - FYS3, Department of Physics, University of Jyväskylä

 - **"C++ Destructors and RAII"** by Ville Voutilainen from the Qt Group
   - Friday, December 12 at 15:15-16
   - Ville Voutilainen is a Principal Software Engineer working at The Qt Company, and has been programming in C++ as a hobby since 1994 and professionally since 1998.
 He has been a member of the ISO C++ Standards Committee since 2009, and has authored and implemented various standard proposals over the years.